 When should you do an Analytics Audit?

 Whenever there is any doubt about whether you are correctly tracking everything that needs to be tracked, you can trust the numbers.
 Without confidence in your analytics package, you can’t have confidence in your strategy.

 If you have several thousand or more visitors per month and a visitor-to-conversion (purchase or lead) rate of less than 1% you stand to gain a very solid ROI from conversion rate optimization.

-Whether you’re doing paid search, remarketing or paid social in-house, or have been using an agency, it never hurts to get a second set of eyes on it.
-Paid campaigns have a way of being put on autopilot after awhile.
+Whether you’re doing paid search, remarketing, or paid social in-house–or have been using an agency–it never hurts to have a second set of eyes.
+Paid campaigns have a way of being put on autopilot after a while.

 When should you do a PPC Audit?

 It is possible to use success metrics for this, like return on ad spend (RoAS), but just because you’re doing good, doesn’t mean you can’t be doing better.

 For this reason, similar to the SEO audit, if you haven’t had an audit of your paid strategy in the last two years, consider it time.

 By now you will hopefully have lots of thoughts about how you might prioritize marketing channels going forward.